pharo-ai/linear-models/README.md

 output := #(-10.6 10.5 -13.6 27.7 -24.1 12.3 -2.6 -0.2 12.2 -22.1 -10.5 -24.3 2.1 14.9 -11.8 3.3 1.3 -8.1 -16.1 -8.9).
 ```

 We want to find the linear relationship between the input and the output.
-In other words, we need to find such parameters _b, w1, w2, w3_ that the line _h(x) = b + w1 * x1 + w2 * x2 + w3 * x3_ fits the data as closely as possible.
-To do that, we initialize a linear regression model and fit it to the data.

 ```Smalltalk
 linearRegressionModel := AILinearRegression new